flyingcircusio/doc/src/reference/security/data-protection.rst

 username and a cryptographic measure (e.g. a private/public key scheme) or a password, depending on the applicability.

-Users with a Flying Circus account are required to manage their password securely: unauthorized physical or logical access to objects that can potentially store passwords may not result in a compromised passwords.
-Examples are: Home directory on a laptop, keychain or password manager software, backups, USB sticks, smartphones.
-Strongly encrypted storage of passwords is permissible.
+Users with a Flying Circus account are required to manage their password securely.
+Specifically that means that passwords must not become compromised even if a device that stores passwords is – physically or logically – accessed unauthorized.
+Things to consider are for examples: Home directory on a notebook, keychain or password manager software, backups, USB sticks, smartphones.
+Strongly encrypted storage of passwords is permitted and even advised.
 For Flying Circus Staff there is a separate *guideline for handling secret authentication information*.

 All hardware machines have emergency root logins which may only be used by :ref:`Flying Circus administrators <administrators>` if regular user